FLW-TUDO/3d_annotation_tool/README.md

 The tool uses open3D library for both the processing and the gui.
 The tool can be easily and quickly changed to do the same annotation for other 3D datasets and point clouds.

+After annotating your dataset with the tool, use [The BOP toolkit](https://github.com/thodan/bop_toolkit) to generate 2D segmentation mask images and COCO json annotations if needed.

 ## Interface:
 I, jk hl  are used to control direction